-The Mariahilf Church serves as the parish church for the community of St. Michael the Archangel.
-The church was built as early as the 17th century (between 1686 and 1689) but was redesigned at the beginning of the 18th century.
-It was built in the Baroque style.
+The Mariahilf Church (Kirche Mariahilf) serves as the parish church for the community of St. Michael the Archangel.
+The church was originally built between 1686 and 1689 and was redesigned at the beginning of the 18th century in the Baroque style.

 The church has six beautifully decorated chapels and an impressively beautiful altar.
-The organ in the church was built in the mid-18th century by Johann Hencke.
+Johann Hencke built the church’s organ in the mid-18th century.

-One of the most impressive elements in the church is the pulpit, which was designed and built in 1720 by the Italian architect Antonio Beduzzi.
-The pulpit is made of wood adorned with sculptures and decorations.
+One of the church’s most impressive features is the pulpit, designed and built in 1720 by the Italian architect Antonio Beduzzi.
+Carved from wood, it features sculptures and decorative elements.
 Its finish gives it the appearance of gleaming marble, and its colors are brown and gold.

-The church is still active today, and prayers are held there regularly.
-On weekends, a small farmers’ market is held in the square next to the church.
+The church remains active today, with regular prayers held there.
+On weekends, a small farmers’ market takes place in the square next to the church.
 You can buy meat, vegetables, fruits, and various homemade foods and drinks there.

 Address: Barnabitengasse 14, 1060 Wien